Notes on the Geography of Germany: Three by Balthasar Neumann

 Oops!
 That was a mistake.

 We can do better a few blocks away.
-We're in Bruchsal, by the way, where the bishop of Speyer moved his palace after the French army burned his old one down--and because the mostly Protestant population of Speyer wasn' much friendlier.
+We're in Bruchsal, by the way, where the bishop of Speyer moved his palace after the French army burned his old palace--and because the mostly Protestant population of Speyer wasn't much friendlier.

 Not your typical classical sculpture.
 Instead, an abstract overflowing of forms.

 Pevsner continues: "The palace... was in quite an advanced state when in 1730 Neumann was called in to redesign the staircase" which wound up filling "an oval room, larger than any other in the palace."
 Here's the base.

 Pevsner: "In the Middle Ages staircases had mattered little.
 They were nearly always tucked away--a purely utilitarian part of the buildling...."
 Not here, where we're after "spatial rapture."

 The two arms of the stairs rise under a dome and meet at the top in an island under the dome.